snkruti/MiniProject1-2021/section-3.md

 #Branching Tutorial
-1. Branching is a very importnat concept in GitHub.
+1. Branching is a very important concept in GitHub.